 There are many different kinds of treatments depending on what contaminant is in the water.
 Biological contamination is usually treated by heat (boiling) or by filtration.

 Yes, it is called reclaimed wastewater, though its use is limited.
-Before you start to feel ill, no, it is not used further down the line as drinking water.
+Before you start to feel ill, understand, it is not used further down the line as drinking water.
 It is most often used for irrigation and for water parks and golf courses.

 Saline water has some uses.
 In 2000, the U.S. used about 62 billion gallons per day of saline water, which was about 15 percent of all water used.